Monroe Avenue Corridor Study

 The City of Corvallis and Oregon State University (OSU) are collaborating on a project which will develop a conceptual improvement plan for Monroe Avenue between 14th and 26th Streets.
 Both the City and OSU recognize the importance of this corridor as a connection between the community, University, and businesses and organizations that share its frontage.
 The plan will focus on enhancing the safety and comfort for people walking, biking, driving, and accessing transit as they travel along Monroe.

-COMMUNITY SURVEY AND MAPPING EXCERCISE
+COMMUNITY SURVEY AND MAPPING EXERCISE

 During the month of December, 2023, the community was asked to share their thoughts on the Monroe Avenue corridor through an on-line survey and mapping exercise.
 Below is a summary of the information collected through this exercise.